-Listed below are the third-party libraries used by the TOE.
-Note that these libraries do not necessarily relate to the TOE functionality claimed in the Security Target; however, since they are bundled with the product itself they are disclosed since a vulnerability in outside the logical boundary of the product could still present an exploitable vulnerability.
+Listed below are the third-party libraries, with their version numbers, used by the TOE.
+Note that these libraries do not necessarily relate to the TOE functionality claimed in the Security Target; however, since they are bundled with the product itself they are disclosed since a vulnerability outside the logical boundary of the product could still present an exploitable vulnerability.